-In the expression above c is never evaluated if either a or b evaluate to True because the entire expression evaluates to True immediately when any subexpression evaluates to True.
+In the expression above c is never evaluated if either a or b evaluate to True because the entire expression evaluates to True immediately when any sub expression evaluates to True.
 The short circuit effect is non-consequential above but in the case below the effect is subtle and potentially destructive:

-def x(i): if i:

 '''

+def x(i):

+if i:

 return True

 else:

 1/0 # Hard stop

 a = 1

 b = 0

 while True:

 if x(a) or x(b):

 print('a or b is True')

 '''

 The code above will go into an endless loop because x (b) is never evaluated.
+If it was the program would terminate due to an attempted division by zero.